doogleit/doogleit.github.io/_posts/2019-01-09-using-loginsight-to-monitor-ca.md

 ---
 layout: single
 title:  "Using Log Insight to Monitor a Windows CA"
-categories: vRealize
+categories: vrealize
-tags: Monitoring LogInsight
+tags: monitoring loginsight
 ---

 Log Insight is a really versatile tool when it comes to monitoring and searching logs.
 I often forget that it can be useful for a lot more than just your VMware infrastructure.
 In this post I'm going to configure a Log Insight agent on a Windows Certificate Authority to send event logs to Log Insight and create an alert for specific event IDs in the Application event log.